 - Applicants must have an expected graduation date between December 2020 and August 2021.

-- If you will have already completed a bachelor’s degree prior to the start of Junior Summer Institute, you are not eligible to apply.
+- If you will have already completed a bachelor’s degree prior to the start of the Junior Summer Institute, you are not eligible to apply.

 - Must be committed to pursuing a Master’s Degree in public policy and/or international affairs at one of the PPIA Consortium graduate schools.